summa-dev/summa-solvency/backend/README.md

 ### Generating Verifiers for Backend

+/*
+    Can we replace this whole process with a bash script */

 The following steps are optional and are only required if you need to update the verifier contracts for the backend:

 1. **Build the Verifier Contracts**: